harshit960/3d-portfolio/app/projects/anton/README.md

 ## Overview

-Anton (Son of Anton) is a sophisticated conversational AI assistant.
+Anton is a sophisticated conversational AI assistant.
 It leverages modern AI techniques to provide natural, context-aware conversations through a Telegram interface.
 The system combines retrieval-augmented generation (RAG), vector databases, and fine-tuned large language models to create human-like conversational experiences with a unique, evolving personality.

 ## Architecture